 SDS is commonly associated with the soybean cyst nematode

-The SDS pathogen spreads from field to field with the movement of soil on equipment, field activity, birds, animals, and wind or water erosion.
-SDS is also found in the cysts of soybean cyst nematode (SCN).
+The SDS pathogen has been found in the cysts of soybean cyst nematode (SCN) , and is likely spreading north with the movement of SCN.
 Because of this close association between SDS and SCN, assume that if you have one or the other, you probably have both.
 Test for SCN and make management decisions based on both.